US Nuclear Fuel Cycle

 USEC was the agent for supply to USA of blended-down Russian uranium from weapons stockpiles (see Megatons to Megawatts section of US Nuclear Power Policy paper and Military Warheads as a Source of Fuel).
 This arrangement, supplying about half US demand from 1994, finished in 2013, and involved about 5.5 million SWU/yr.

 USEC in March 2011 signed a further contract with Tenex for supply of low-enriched uranium from 2013 to 2022, ramping up to about half of earlier levels from Russia, with an option to match those levels.
 The 2011 contract covers the supply of 21 million SWU to USEC/Centrus, worth $2.8 billion.
 The new supplies will come from mined uranium enriched in Russia, rather than recycled weapons.
 A renewed supply of Russian uranium to the USA was not unexpected, but the particular arrangement allowed for USEC's new American Centrifuge Plant (see below) failing to proceed, though most of the new supply is directed at USEC customers outside the USA.
 USEC said the 2011 contract was complementary to its "ongoing efforts to deploy the American Centrifuge Plant".
 However, it also involved a feasibility study on deploying Russian centrifuge enrichment technology in the USA.
 USEC/Centrus purchases the SWU as LEU and delivers a corresponding amount of natural uranium to Tenex for the uranium component of the LEU, so like its predecessor, the contract yields no net uranium for the USA.
 In December 2015 the 2011 agreement was modified to reflect lower enrichment demand and extended to 2026 for delivery of the balance of the contracted SWU (17 million over 2016 to 2022).
+In July 2024 Centrus received a waiver under the Prohibiting Russian Uranium Imports Act to allow it to import LEU from Russia for delivery to US customers in 2024 and 2025.

-From 2009, Russia’s Tenex has signed a number of contracts with US utilities to supply enrichment services and enriched uranium product.
+From 2009, Russia’s Tenex signed a number of contracts with US utilities to supply enrichment services and enriched uranium product.
 To mid-2010 the contracts totaled some $3 billion, covering supplies to 2020.
-This Russian supply is in addition to that of 4.4% low-enriched uranium supplied through USEC having been blended down from Russian weapons material which supplied about half of US annual needs to 2013. (see section below on Military surplus and other government stocks and Megatons to Megawatts section of US Nuclear Power Policy paper).
+This Russian supply was in addition to that of 4.4% low-enriched uranium supplied through USEC having been blended down from Russian weapons material which supplied about half of US annual needs to 2013. (see section below on Military surplus and other government stocks and Megatons to Megawatts section of US Nuclear Power Policy paper).

 USEC/Centrus American Centrifuge Plant